THE SHORT VERSION

 In April 2010, Sarah traveled to Israel and Morocco as part of a delegation of nine writers (three from the U.S.) and two photographers invited by the University of Iowa's International Writing Program and funded by the State Department.
 She blogged from the field, and has contributed to a forthcoming e-book compilation of selected essays and photographs.

 Sarah has appeared extensively on television and radio, including: CNN, MSNBC, Today, Entertainment Tonight, Access Hollywood, Extra, Good Day New York, Cold Pizza, The Rosie O'Donnell Show, A&E Biography, Leeza, Leonard Lopate, Joan Hamburg, Diane Rehm, BBC Radio, and Boston's WMJX-FM (where she was a finalist for the "Exceptional Women Under 30" Award in 1998); and she co-hosted with NPR's Ray Suarez a pilot for a PBS talk show about books, called Latest Word.
 She has also spoken live around the country, including: the Psychoanalytic Psychotherapy Study Center, the Los Angeles Times Festival of Books, the Northwest Book Festival, the New York Public Library, the Modern Language Association, the American Adoption Congress, Bastard Nation, Concerned United Birthparents, the Adoptive Parents Committee annual conference, the Barker Adoption Foundation annual conference, the Harvard Medical School conference, KGB Bar, and at Barnes & Noble and numerous independent bookstoresspeaking about adoption issues, therapeutic issues, entertainment, and the craft and business of writing, and reading from Ithaka and other works.

-Sarah is a member of PEN American Center and the National Association of Social Workers, and has been a writer-in-residence at the Atlantic Center for the Arts and the Millay Colony for the Arts.
+Sarah is a member of PEN American Center, the Women's Mental Health Consortium, and the National Association of Social Workers, and has been a writer-in-residence at the Atlantic Center for the Arts and the Millay Colony for the Arts.
 She has volunteered as a workshop leader for Girls Write Now, has served on the Board of Directors of Spence-Chapin, and is on the Editorial Advisory Board of Adoptive Families magazine (which featured Ithaka in its 2005 round-up of all-time best adoption literature).

 Sarah graduated with Honors in English and American Literature from Brown, received her MFA in creative writing from Columbia, where she was a Merit Scholar, and her MSW from NYU, where she was a member of the Phi Alpha honors society.